 College may be over and done with (or nearing it), but your student loan balance is far from.
 Graduation day, in fact, marks the beginning of our real journey towards financial freedom, and it all starts with paying off your debt.

-It can be bewildering at first as you try to figure out how to keep track of your various student loans, each with their own repayment terms, interest rates, and penalties for late payments.
+It can be bewildering at first as you try to figure out how to keep track of your various student loans, each with their own repayment terms, interest rates, and penalties for late payments (consider an auto-debit option).
 Your stress levels can go up several notches as you wonder whether you will be able to repay all loans in time.

 “Will I be able to afford next months’ payments?” might be one of those questions you keep asking yourself at the beginning of every month.
 If thoughts and questions about your college loan repayments stress you out constantly, you are not alone.
 Staying on track with loan repayments can be a challenge, especially when you consider that many people end up spending more on their student loan repayment than they do on everyday commodities such as groceries, rent and amenities.
 This can go on for several years after you graduate from college.